odikk/MaterialBlocks-CMS/GUIDE.md

 5. [Support](#support)

 # Installation
-The following short paragraph will get you a working installation of BeardBlock.
+The following short paragraph will get you a working installation of MaterialBlocks.

-1. Download the newest stable-release of BeardBlock([Download](https://github.com/EasyDevCpp/BeardBlock/releases))
+1. Download the newest stable-release of MaterialBlocks([Download](https://github.com/EasyDevCpp/MaterialBlocks-CMS/releases))
 2. Extract the archive on a local device.
 3. Open navigate into the bb-include folder and edit the bb-config.php file like this:
 ```php